Gabriella439/pipes/README.md

 [![Build Status](https://travis-ci.org/Gabriel439/Haskell-Pipes-Library.png)](https://travis-ci.org/Gabriel439/Haskell-Pipes-Library)

-The `pipes` ecosystem is in the middle of a transition to use the new 4.0.0 API.
-This version should be the last significant API change for the core `pipes` library, although downstream libraries may still exhibit some API instability for a couple of months as they experiment with a few new features enabled by the 4.0.0 API.

-All development work currently focuses on transitioning downstream libraries to use `pipes-4.0.0` and building out the `pipes` ecosystem.
+`pipes` is stable, and current work focuses on packaging `pipes` for various package managers.
 The long term goal is to get `pipes` into the Haskell platform and become the basic building block for streaming APIs.

 ## Community Resources